Web Scraping Yellow Pages in 2026 with ScrapingBee

 With our tools, you can forget about most scraping headaches.
 We handle proxy management, JavaScript rendering, and smart request routing for you.
 That means you can focus entirely on collecting business names, phone numbers, addresses, and website URLs—delivered in a clean, readable format.

-Yellow pages load dynamically through JavaScript, and anti-bot measures can block basic scrapers.
+Yellow Pages load dynamically through JavaScript, and scraping Yellow Pages can be difficult because anti-bot measures often block basic scrapers.
 Let's dissect these features by building a Yellow Pages scraper from scratch.
 If you want to learn more about how our services handle scraping connections and avoid anti-scraping measures despite restrictions within the target URL, check out our blog article on Web Scraping Without Getting Blocked.

 Get Started with Python on Your Device

-Start by downloading Python 3.6 or newer is installed on your machine.
-You can get it from python.org or install it directly from the Microsoft Store by searching for “Python.”
+Start by installing a current Python 3 release on your machine.
+You can download it from python.org or install it from the Microsoft Store by searching for Python.

-scrapingbee – our Python Software Development Kit (SDK) that can send API calls, handle headless browsers, route connection through remote proxy IPs, and interact with JavaScript elements on the site.
+• scrapingbee – our Python Software Development Kit (SDK) that can send API calls, handle headless browsers, route connections through remote proxy IPs, and interact with JavaScript elements on the site.

 pip install scrapingbee pandas